po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/02_Stu-Compass/README.md

 * It's done when I have created a new local database named `myPracticeDB` using Compass's Embedded MongoDB Shell (MongoSH Beta).

-* It's done when I use the Embedded MongoDB Shell to add a new document that contains two fields: a name and an occupation.
+* It's done when I use the Embedded MongoDB Shell to add a new collection named `collection1` and insert a document into that collection that contains two fields: a name and an occupation.
 A value should be supplied for each field.

-* It's done when I refresh the page and the the `myPracticeDB` appears on the list of databases.
+* It's done when I refresh the page and the `myPracticeDB` appears on the list of databases.

-* It's done when I open the `myPracticeDB` and the document I just created is visible on the Documents tab.
+* It's done when I open the `collection1` collection and the document I just created is visible on the Documents tab and an `_id` field has been automatically inserted.

 * It's done when I modify the existing document to have an additional field of `age` and the field is provided a value.